daltonschool/robotzombie/Chapter 4: "All in the Family".md

   Zach and Andrew wrapped their arms around the robot and began to cry softly into agent 4174.

   "Oh!
 How scared I was!" cried Zach as Andrew pulled the robot in for a closer embrace.
-Zach started to pull the robot to himself, however; Andrew also wanted to hug the robot.

   "Stop let me hug the robot!"
 Shouted Zach

-  "But I also want to hug the robot."
-Said Andrew while pulling the robot away from Zach.
-Zach then grabs onto one side of the robot and pulls with all of his might.
-The robot, already weakened after being attacked by the zombies, was not strong enough to handle being fought over by Andrew and Zach.
-It ripped into two parts and Andrew and Zach both fell backwards.
-  "Look at what you have done!" exclaimed Andrew.
-Suddenly Dillon walks into the room.
-  "Guys.
-You have just killed our robot all that we have now is each other.
-We should all relax and be happy that we survived a zombie apocalypse."
-They all then hug crying because they just killed their own robot.
+  "GO AWAY.
+We're having a moment"  Said Andrew, stroking his baby.

+  "ROBOT.
+ROBOT.
+ROBOT." repeated zach as he scrambled around Andrew trying to touch the robot.

+  Zach took one final lunge for the robot and in an effort to maintain sole posseision, Andrew swung around and the robot flew through the air.
+Every stood in awe, staring as agent 4174 was flung across the room.
+As it plunged to it's death, Andrew and Zach began to yell.

+  "The is all your fault" Yelled Andrew.
+  "What are you talking about?" exclaimed Zach.

+  The two continued in this manor until Dillon emerged from the crwod of students observing the fight.

+  "Guys," Dillon said as the voice of reason.
+"We need to stop arguing.
+We only have each other now."

+  The three boys stared at their disheveled robot.

 In the midst of their greiving, the door was flung open!
 In flew the previously-dead students on Nathaniel's batman shoes.
 The students stared in disbelief, this couldn't be real life.